 An Inspector Calls

 The shadow of war hovers over J.B.
 Priestley’s play about the suicide of a young working class woman.
-It was written in 1945 after the Second World War, and the action takes place two years before the First World War begins.
+It was written in 1945 after World War Two, and the action takes place two years before World War One begins.
 An upper class family’s celebration of an engagement is interrupted by the arrival of a mysterious police inspector, who interviews each of them about their connection to the dead girl, Eva Smith.
 “We don’t live alone,” the inspector concludes.
 “We are members of one body.
 We are responsible for each other.
 And I tell you that the time will soon come when, if men will not learn that lesson, then they will be taught it in fire and blood and anguish.”

 Company behind Pret admits to Nazi past